davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 fault.
-In this restored position the crystalline nappes that constitute Salinia correlate to deeply exhumed Cretaceous arc plutonic rocks of the southernmost Sierra Nevada batholith and the northwestern zones of the southern California batholith, widely exposed in ranges of the Mojave plateau [@Saleeby2003; @Barbeau2005; @Chapman2012].
+In this restored position the crystalline nappes that constitute Salinia correlate to deeply exhumed Cretaceous arc plutonic rocks of the southernmost Sierra Nevada batholith and the northwestern zones of the southern California batholith, the latter widely exposed in ranges of the Mojave plateau [@Saleeby2003; @Barbeau2005; @Chapman2012].
 These deeply exhumed batholithic rocks all share a common regional upper plate position above a polyphase low angle fault system below which Franciscan-affinity, mainly metaclastic rocks,